Generic Name: rivaroxaban (RIV a ROX a ban)

 What is the most important information I should know about rivaroxaban?

-You should not use this medication if you have an artificial heart valve, or if you have active or uncontrolled bleeding.
+You should not use this medicine if you have an artificial heart valve, or if you have active or uncontrolled bleeding.

 Rivaroxaban can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural), especially if you have a genetic spinal defect, if you have a spinal catheter in place, if you have a history of spinal surgery or repeated spinal taps, or if you are also using other drugs that can affect blood clotting.
 This type of blood clot can lead to long-term or permanent paralysis.

 Do not stop taking rivaroxaban without first talking to your doctor.
 Stopping suddenly can increase your risk of blood clot or stroke.